 An alternative to oak is hazel.
 Hazel is often accepted by stick insects, although sometimes it is not eaten that well compared to oak or bramble.
 But you should definitely try it as a variation.
-Hazel also lose its leaves in the winter and can’t be used all year round.
+Hazel also loses its leaves in the winter and can’t be used all year round.

 Beech (Fagus sylvatica)

 Some stick insects also accept beech as a food plant.
 Although this food plant is clearly not as well accepted as oak, some species do very well on these leaves.
 However, beech loses its leaf in the winter too, so you have to use a substitute during these months.